goncalor/8bitdo-kbd-mapper/README.md

 I bought an 8BitDo Mechanical Keyboard and wanted to map a specific key to the A and B programmable keys.
 I couldn't do it with 8BitDo's "Ultimate Software v2".
 For me this meant I could not type `<` or `>` with my keyboard layout.
 Since the Ultimate Software is proprietary, I could not change the code to add an option to map to the missing key either.
 Also, this software is only available for Windows.

 In short, I wrote `8bdkbd` so that:
-- anyone could map keyboard keys to whichever key they wanted
+- anyone can map keyboard keys to whichever key they wanted
-- the keyboard could be configured from GNU/Linux systems
+- the keyboard can be configured from GNU/Linux systems
-- a free and open-source (FOSS) software was available for people to modify/study
+- a free and open-source (FOSS) software is available for people to modify/study

 Installation